Exabyte-io/documentation/docs/collaboration/actions/organization/overview.md

 # Organizational Actions

 A  set of actions can be performed by the [Owner or Administrators](../../organizations/roles.md) to manage their [Organization](../../organizations/overview.md).
-They are listed below with links to their respective documentation pages:
+They are listed below with links to their respective documentation pages.

 ## [Create Organization](create.md)